lGruenzweilHTL/WMC-Pokedex/README.md

 ## License

 This project is licensed under the Apache-2.0 license.
-View the [LICENSE.md](LICENSE.md) file for more details.
+View the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements